TITLE 86: REVENUE

 E) The use of machinery and equipment used primarily to photocopy printed matter.
 A copier that is capable of printing images or text transmitted to it in digital form may qualify if used primarily in that manner.
 However, a copier that produces photocopies by means of xerographic technology is subject to tax.

-5) Machinery and equipment that initially is used primarily in graphic arts production and having been so used for less than one-half of its useful life and is converted to primarily nonexempt uses will become subject to the tax at the time of the conversion, allowing for reasonable depreciation on the item of machinery and equipment.
+5) An item of machinery or equipment that initially is used primarily in graphic arts production and, having been so used for less than one-half of its useful life, is converted to primarily nonexempt uses will become subject to the tax at the time of the conversion, allowing for reasonable depreciation on the item of machinery or equipment.

 h) Beginning on July 1, 2019, the manufacturing and assembling machinery and equipment exemption includes production related tangible personal property.
-(Section 2-45 of the Act)
+[35 ILCS 120/2-45]

 1) Production related tangible personal property means all tangible personal property used or consumed in a production related process by a manufacturer in a manufacturing facility in which a manufacturing process takes place or by a graphic arts producer in graphic arts production.
 Production related tangible personal property also means all tangible personal property that is used or consumed in research and development regardless of use within or without a manufacturing or graphic arts production facility.